MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enable-auto-release.md

 **Is the meeting organizer required to check in?**
 Anyone entering the meeting room can check in to prevent the room from being automatically released.
 Only one attendee needs to check in through any of the previously listed options.

-**What are examples of non-Microsoft online meeting providers?**
-Examples of non-Microsoft online meeting providers are Zoom and Webex.